drwaterman/python-endpoint/README.md

 ## Production

-So far, we've only used the dev/test server built in to `hug`.
+So far, we've only used the dev/test server built in to `flask`.
 To deploy on a production-grade wsgi webserver, we will use `gunicorn`. `gunicorn` is avaliable to install via `pip` and is listed in `requirements.txt`.